techjay-c/tp/docs/UserGuide.md

 If you are new here, visit our quick start guide to start tracking your dental clinic records with ToothTracker!

-### About ToothTracker's User Guide
-This user guide provides a comprehensive documentation on the various commands supported by ToothTracker.

-If you are familiar with ToothTracker already, this user guide serves to give you an overview on how to use specific commands in ToothTracker.

-If you are a new user, you may proceed to our quick start guide to assist you in installing ToothTracker and launching it for the first time.
+## Table of Contents
 * Table of Contents
 {:toc}

 --------------------------------------------------------------------------------------------------------------------
+## How to use ToothTracker's User Guide
+Thank you for choosing ToothTracker!
+We are delighted to have you as a user!
+This user guide provides a comprehensive documentation on the various commands supported by ToothTracker.

+If you have not installed ToothTracker, head over to the [Installation](#installation) section for assistance in installing ToothTracker and launching it for the first time.

+If you are familiar with ToothTracker already, this user guide serves to give you an overview on how to use specific commands in ToothTracker.

-## Quick start
+## Installation

 1. Ensure you have Java `11` or above installed in your Computer.

-1. Download the latest `ToothTracker.jar` from [here]().
+1. Download the latest `ToothTracker.jar` from [here](https://github.com/AY2324S1-CS2103T-W10-3/tp/releases).

 1. Copy the file to the folder you want to use as the _home folder_ for your ToothTracker.